OptimalScale/LMFlow/docker/README.md

 ```

 Then you will be able to work inside the docker, just like in a physical
 machine.
+Notice that to use multiple gpus, you need to allocate enough
-We have setup the dependency for you, so you can directly run our
+shared memory.
+We have setup the dependency for you, so you can directly
-scripts, e.g.
+run our scripts, e.g.

 ```
 ./scripts/run_chatbot.sh